-The Degree of Master of Theology (MTh) is awarded under Resolution No. 290 of the University Court.
+The Degree of Master of Theology (MTh) is awarded under Resolution No. 290 of the University Court which came into effect on 24th September 1987.
 The relevant provisions of the Resolution are as follows:

-- I. The Degree of Master of Theology may be conferred by the University of Glasgow in the Faculty of Divinity. - II.
-Candidates for the Degree may either undertake research in accordance with the provisions of Schedule A, or undertake a prescribed course of study in accordance with the provisions of Schedule B. Such study shall be prosecuted in the University of Glasgow except as provided in Section V below. - III.
-Before being admitted to study qualifying for the Degree of Master of Theology a candidate must: - (a) have obtained the Degree of Bachelor of Divinity in the University of Glasgow or in another University recognised for this purpose by the University Court on the recommendation of the Senatus, provided that the Senatus may, with the approval of the University Court, admit a candidate with such other qualifications as it may approve for this purpose or - (b) have satisfied the Senatus of his fitness to undertake advanced study. - IV.
+- I. The Degree of Master of Theology may be conferred by the University of Glasgow in the Faculty of Arts. - II.
+Candidates for the Degree may either undertake research in accordance with the provisions of Schedule A, or undertake a prescribed course of study in accordance with the provisions of Schedule B. - III.
+Before being admitted to study qualifying for the Degree of Master of Theology a candidate must: - (a) have obtained the Degree of Bachelor of Divinity in the University of Glasgow or in another University recognised for this purpose by the University Court on the recommendation of the Senatus, provided that the Senatus may, with the approval of the University Court, admit a candidate with such other qualifications as it may approve for this purpose or - (b) have satisfied the Senatus of his or her fitness to undertake advanced study. - IV.
 Candidates may be permitted to pursue a course of prescribed study or research on either a full-time or a part-time basis.
 The minimum period of study for each candidate shall be one academic year of full-time study or two academic years of part-time study. - Candidates shall be subject to the same provisions regarding minimum periods of study as full-time candidates if they have pursued their studies while holding appointment as a member of the teaching staff of the University of Glasgow, or as a Research Assistant or Research Fellow of the University of Glasgow paid through the Finance Office or directly by a grant-awarding body approved by the University Court. - V. The Faculty shall designate for each candidate a supervisor who shall report at least once a year to the Faculty on the progress of the candidate. - VI.
 The regulations for the degree shall be as stated in the Schedules thereto. - VII.
 Ordinance of the University Court No. 531 (Glasgow No. 143) Degree of Master of Theology, is hereby repealed.